john-rizzo/marteq-adobe-analytics-nodejs-integration-/README.md

 **Note: Non-adobe users don't need to perform Step 2, 3 and 4.**

-## Step 1: Acquire MarteQ API Key from Marketer Portal
+## Step 1: Acquire Marteq API Key from Marketer Portal

 - Login to your marketer account
 - In Left Sidebar find API Keys section